-2009-2011 Continue to educate dog-walkers about the need to keep their animals under control.
-Encourage bikers to respect pedestrian use.
-Promote the trail etiquette guidelines contained in the Kimberley Recreation Trails Master Plan.
-Ensure that organizations that use the Park (including the KNPS) maintain adequate liability insurance.
-Develop a reporting system among KNPS members and other users in order to monitor and rectify unsafe conditions.
-Erect and maintain signage to notify users of City Bylaw 1850 (non-motorized vehicle status) and that they are entering the Park and do so at their own risk.
+2013-2015 Continue to educate dog-walkers about the need to keep their animals under control.
+Maintain signage which promotes appropriate trail use etiquette.
+(See Appendix G) Ensure that organizations that use the Park (including the KNPS) maintain adequate liability insurance.
+Maintain and utilize the reporting system for Park users in order to monitor and rectify unsafe conditions.
+Erect and maintain signage to notify users of City Bylaw 1850 (non- motorized vehicle status) and that they are entering the Park and do so at their own risk.
 Inform the public, through such means as Park trail guides, that there are risks inherent in engaging in outdoor activities in natural settings such as the Park.
 Assist Kimberley Search and Rescue with the maintenance of a search and rescue preparedness plan.
 (See Appendix H).
 Assist the Kimberley Fire Department with the preparation and maintenance of a forest fire preparedness plan.
-(See Appendix I)
+(See Appendix I) 2016-2018 Continue the above activities